nuest/reproducible-research-and-giscience/README.md

 ```

 Open a browser at http://localhost:8888 or click on the login link shown in the console.
-It will show the Jupyter start page as shown in the first screenshot of the instructions in [#reproduce-online](Reproduce online), which you can use as described in that section.
+It will show the Jupyter start page as shown in the first screenshot of the instructions in [Reproduce online](#reproduce-online), which you can use as described in that section.

 ## Files in this repository